 butterfly

-The For-Mar Butterfly House was built in 2015 and opened to the public during the summer of 2016.
 The For-Mar Butterfly house is better described as a ‘butterfly habitat’, a sustainable eco-system, supporting 9 species of Michigan native butterflies and their larvae (caterpillars).
-Plants have been planted in the Butterfly House that are used by caterpillars for feeding (caterpillar host plants), as well as nectaring plants for butterflies.
+Plants have been planted in the Butterfly House that are used by caterpillars for feeding (caterpillar host plants), as well as plants with nectar for butterflies.
 You may notice a few shallow dishes filled with rocks and water.
 These are “puddling” areas for butterflies.
 The butterflies drink the water in order to source needed nutrients.
+The Butterfly House is open to the public at all times during park operating hours Mid May – Mid October.
+It is located on the south side of the parking lot, along the service drive.

 Butterfly Species